 The output of the test isn’t very pretty and readable.
 However, it does show that two filters were matched.
 The most important information are the two “Deliver message to” lines.
 It shows that the test email would be delivered to both the “spam” and “Unicorn” folders.

 This is counter-intuitive but it is how cPanel handles filters.
 In fact, the same happens when the bitcoin rule discards emails containing the string “bitcoin”.
 Odd as it sounds, the email will first be discarded and then delivered to the “Unicorns” folder.
 In other words, filter clashing are rare.
 Still, it is good practice to have a logical order in the filter rules.

 Finally, the last example shows a good use-case for having multiple filters.
 To avoid the clash between the two filters you can use two rules, as shown in the below screenshot:

 The filter is only applied if both rules are matched:

 Rule 2: From does not contain “@unicornfactory.ru”

-In other words, any emails with the word “bitcoin” in the body will be purged, apart from emails sent from an @unicornfactory.ru address.
-As mentioned before, we recommend keeping rules simple, but if you need to you can create more complex rules.
+In other words, any email with the word “bitcoin” in the body will be purged, apart from emails sent from an @unicornfactory.ru address.
+As mentioned before, it is best to keep rules simple, but if you need to you can create more complex rules.